Off farm: just contact Denise at email@example.com and let me know what kind of eggs you want and when you want to stop by and pick them up

 A big THANK YOU to everyone that donated to Mark’s Coop Construction Campaign.
 We raised just over $11,000!
 We are so grateful for all the support!

 It takes about 5-6 months for a duck or hen to mature enough to lay eggs.
-Therefore, we need to get the poultry in November to have eggs ready to sell at the Farmer’s Market in May 2020.
-The ducklings arrived on November 6th.
+Therefore, we need to get the poultry in November to have eggs ready to sell at the Farmer’s Market in May.
+The ducklings in the video above arrived on November 6, 2019 and these are Mark’s first batch of egg laying ducks.

 We will be putting regular updates on our Remarkable Farms Facebook page.
 Please like our FB page and follow our progress.
 Thank you again for helping to get Mark’s business up and running.
 See you at the Moscow Farmer’s Market!